bytedance/RangersAppLog/README.md

     config.logger = ^(NSString * _Nullable log) {
         NSLog(@"%@",log);
     };
-    /// change to your UserUniqueID if now is loged in NSString *uniqueID = @"12345";
     BDAutoTrack *track = [BDAutoTrack trackWithConfig:config];

     /// change to your UserUniqueID if now is loged in NSString *uniqueID = @"12345";
     [track setCurrentUserUniqueID:uniqueID];